At a glance

 The DTD will be active - also at the level of working groups, through its involvement in the Digital Economy Task Force (DETF) - in promoting initiatives related to the ethical and sustainable development of innovative solutions to serve PA and citizens, and to the modernization of PA processes and technologies.

-The culminating event for DTD/MID will be the Ministerial on Innovation and Research, scheduled for early August (5-6 tbc), perhaps in attendance, in Trieste.
+The culminating event for DTD/MITD will be the Ministerial on Innovation and Research, scheduled for early August (5-6), in Trieste.
 The DTD is currently developing three position papers on the three topics listed above to submit for discussion within the "Digital Economy Task Force."
 It has also created a reasoned map, with details of skills and contacts, of all the "Digital Ministers" (in the G20, G7/EU sphere) in order to initiate bilateral contacts.

 The DTD also participated in the annual exercise conducted by the OECD and supported by the MEF for the preparation of the "Economic Outlook: Italy" (24 November).
 The exercise took the form of participation in a hearing conducted by members of the OECD/MEF mission and the drafting of responses to a questionnaire on: